McConnell Scholars Alumni

 Elite colleges attended by alumni

-Our alumni have pursued graduate degrees at Harvard University, Yale University, the College of William and Mary, Washington and Lee University, Columbia University, New York University, University of Oxford, George Washington University, University of California-Berkley, University of Michigan, University of Cambridge, University of Pennsylvania and Dartmouth College.
+Our alumni have pursued graduate degrees at Harvard University, Yale University, the London School of Economics and Political Science, the College of William and Mary, Washington and Lee University, Columbia University, New York University, University of Oxford, George Washington University, University of California-Berkley, University of Michigan, University of Cambridge, University of Pennsylvania and Dartmouth College.

 "The McConnell Center not only gave me the credentials to be competitive in applying to Ivy League law schools but gave me the confidence and analytical skills to succeed once I arrived." - Michael G. Adams (McConnell Scholar, '98), Havard Law ('01); General Counsel - Republican Governors' Association and Republican Attorney Generals' Association